Giusha443/rsschool-cv/cv.md

 ## About me

-I am 20 years old,currently studying in [TSU](https://tsu.ge/). i am looking for activities,which will help me to develope myself.and my goal is to learn as much as i can.i do not have any work experience.
+I am 21 years old,currently studying in [TSU](https://tsu.ge/). i am looking for activities,which will help me to develop myself.and my goal is to learn as much as i can.i do not have any work experience.

 - My strengths
   - Quick learner